oneinfra/oneinfra/docs/hypervisors.md

   CRI endpoint will be placed in the `RemoteHypervisorCRIEndpoint` `ClientCertificate` field, which consists in a `Certificate` and `PrivateKey`, both PEM encoded.

+You can read the [DESIGN.md](DESIGN.md) document for a broad overview.